Dr. Benjamin Polan explains the science of TMJ (neuromuscular) dentistry in Beverly, MA

 - Orthodontics can realign your teeth to put your jaw back into a that is comfortable position.

-Get Exceptional TMJ pain relief and get back to enjoying your life
+Relieve TMJ pain with neuromuscular dentistry and get back to enjoying your life

-Dr. Ben Polan is a Beverly dentist, who is specially trained to thoroughly evaluate TMJ problems.
-Because every individual has specific needs that require different treatment approaches, every patient receives an individualized treatment plan designed to meet those needs.
+Dr. Benjamin Polan is a dentist in Beverly, MA who is specially trained to thoroughly evaluate TMJ problems.
+Since every individual has unique needs that require different treatment approaches, every patient receives an individualized treatment plan tailored to meet those needs.